Commando Battalion for Resolute Action: Background

 1986 was the year when No. 88 Mahila Battalion, CRPF was raised, earning the distinction of being the first all-women battalion in the world.
 In 2021, 34 personnel from the hallowed ranks of the CRPF, to form an all-women CoBRA battalion.

 Bases

-Firearms and equipment
+Equipment

 CoBRA is a well-equipped Central Armed Police unit in the country, set up with a budget of ₹293 billion from the Central government.